Degree Types: Majors, Combined Majors, Honours, and More

 Course Planning for Double Majors

-See an advisor for each major for careful course planning.
+Confirm your course plan and timing with an advisor for each major.
 Some courses are only offered in specific terms and you should ensure you’re taking the courses you need when offered to complete your requirements.
 You may then need to plan some of your other courses around these Science courses.
-For specific courses for the two majors, contact the program advisors.
-Learn more about Double Majors

 Course Change Forms

-If you need to make any changes to your previously approved course plan for your Double Major specialization, you are required to email a Course Change Form to Science Advising.
+If you need to make any changes to your previously approved course plan for your Double Major specialization, you must submit a Course Change Form to Science Advising.

 Combined Major

 A combined major involves specialization in two fields, but students complete defined combinations of the degree requirements of two programs in the Faculty of Science.
-Consult the program specialization options in the UBC Academic Calendar to view whether you can combine a specialization with another.
+Consult the program specialization options in the UBC Academic Calendar to view which combinations are available.
 This program may lead to graduate study if sufficiently high standing is obtained.
-Currently, this program has limited combinations between specializations.

 Honours and Combined Honours